Campusoft/knowledge_base/architecture/microservice.md

 A good set of events must be integrated into the generating microservice and lost events are a possibility

+## Shared Static Data

+For example, data such as U.S. states, list of countries, etc., is often used as the shared static data.

+One would think that having another microservices with the static data would solve this problem, but it is overkill to have a service just to get some static information that does not change over time.
+Hence, sharing static data is often done with shared libraries.
+For example, if a given service wants to use the static metadata, it has to import the shared library into the service code

+Also, you can cache any service-level metadata (configurations or static data) during the service startup.

 # Pattern